horovod/tutorials/fashion_mnist/INSTALL.md

-# Creating VM for Fashion MNIST Tutorial
+# Creating a VM for the Fashion MNIST Tutorial

+These instructions describe how to install a VM for the [Fashion MNIST Tutorial](README.md).

 ## Prerequisites

-Installation assumes that VM will be based on *Ubuntu Server 16.04 LTS*.
+This installation assumes that the VM will be based on *Ubuntu Server 16.04 LTS*.

 ## Install NVIDIA driver